150+ employee pulse survey questions you should be asking your employees in 2025

 Employee engagement

 Engagement measures how passionate and connected employees are to the organization and its mission.
-Pulse surveys allow employers to measure engagement levels over time and assess the impact of initiatives and changes on the organization.
+Pulse surveys allow employers to measure improved employee engagement levels over time and assess the impact of initiatives and changes on the organization.
 This data can help employers identify strategies to increase engagement and bolster employee morale.

 Job satisfaction